heroku/node-heroku-client/docs/sslEndpoint.md

 ### `id`

-*unique identifier of this SSL endpoint.*
+*unique identifier of this SSL endpoint*

 Example | Serialized? | Type
 --- | --- | ---